ISCC - Utilities#

 :rtype: Tuple[bytes, bytes]

-:raise ValueError: If ISCC headers don´t match
+:raise ValueError: If ISCC headers don´t match or for unsupported types

 """